HiImFelipe/HiImFelipe/README.md

 #### Interests:
 * Linux user running Arch;
 * I love helping new (or less experienced) people;
-* I like to play a little bit with Lutris and emulators on my linux environment
+* I like to play a little bit with Lutris and emulators on my linux environment;
+* I absolutely love trying new architectures or strategies;

 #### Main Stack: